openfaas/openfaas.github.io/_posts/2024-09-04-checking-stock-price-drops.md

 That was it, I just needed an XPath to get a meta tag with the property "og:price:amount" and I could get the price.
 Then I thought it'd also be worth checking the availability, so I could get a notification if they went out of stock.

 ## Picking a language

+OpenFaaS functions can be written in whatever language you like, if there is already an [official template](https://docs.openfaas.com/languages/overview/) or a community one, you'll be able to pull it down and scaffold your function immediately.
+If you need something custom, you can often adapt what's already there, or write your own.

 I'm no stranger to web automation and testing using Selenium or scraping tools like [Scrapy](https://scrapy.org/) (Python) or [cheerio](https://cheerio.js.org/) (Node), and have written [stock checkers in the past for the Raspberry Pi, and then the Zero](https://www.openfaas.com/blog/searching-for-raspberrypi/).